MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexa.md

 </td>
 <td width="60%">

 Installs a hook procedure that monitors messages generated as a result of an input event in a dialog box, message box, menu, or scroll bar.
-For more information, see the <a href="/windows/win32/winmsg/messageproc">MessageProc</a> hook procedure.
+For more information, see the [MessageProc](/windows/win32/winmsg/messageproc) hook procedure.

 </td>
 </tr>